By Mike Loughrin, CEO of Transformance Advisors

 Summary

-Lean is number one because it has a rich history of success.
-Those who focus on the systematic elimination of waste supported by a comprehensive approach are the leaders.
+Lean is #1 because it has a rich history of success.
+Those who focus on the systematic elimination of waste supported by a comprehensive Lean Transformation program are the leaders.
 Those who chase cost cutting in a chaotic manner, without the desire for a cultural transformation, are the laggards.

 The return on investment between the leaders and the laggards is great.
 However, there is good news for the laggards.
-They can get on the road to success by leveraging the four critical ingredients of lean transformation programs.
+They can get on the road to success by leveraging the 3 critical components of Lean Transformation programs.

 We do not need leaders and laggards!
-Through a comprehensive lean transformation program, all members of the lean community can win with lean.
+Through a comprehensive Lean Transformation program, all members of the Lean community can be winners.

 Mike Loughrin is the CEO and Founder of Transformance Advisors.
 He also teaches for Louisiana State University Shreveport and is on the board of directors for the Association for Supply Chain Management Northern Colorado.